kencjohnston/kencjohnston/README.md

     * Email - I check email only periodically throughout the day.
 I have no alerts setup to inform me of newly arriving email.
     * Slack - If I'm working, I'm on slack.
 For small group discussions, never hesitate to create a dedicated public chat room.
     * SMS - I have my phone by my side during regular work hours to review texts or receive calls.
 Outside of work hours I'm hit or miss on SMS.
     * Phone - If I'm in a meeting I will let my phone go to voicemail.
 I only return calls that leave voicemails.
-If it is urgent, call my phone twice back-to-back and I will setup out of what I'm doing to answer.
+If it is urgent, call my phone twice back-to-back and I will step out of what I'm doing to answer.
 * I prefer to avoid email for the following activities:
     * Long dialog requiring discussion - better to create an issue, start a conversation on slack or setup a meeting
     * Requests for review - better to create an issue, or start a slack converation and ping the required reviewers